theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/locked-record.md

 title: Locked Record
 nav_order: 1
 description: >-
-    Temporarily, or permanently, prevent further updates to a specific record.
-problem: >-
     Some records should not be edited anymore.
 context: >-
     Records have been the subject of disputed edits, or administrators have decided that their content is now final.
+solution: >-
+    Temporarily, or permanently, prevent further updates to a specific record.
 examples:

 ---